 Instructions

-- Bring a large pot of salted water to a boil, add pasta and cook until al dente making sure you reserve at least 1/2 cup of pasta water.
+- Bring a large pot of salted water to a boil, add your pasta and cook until al dente.
+Ensure you reserve at least 1/2 cup of pasta water.
+Set aside until ready to use.

 - Add your boursin to the middle of the pan, and once it begins to melt, add your heavy cream.
-Bring to a simmer and taste for any additional seasoning here.
+Bring to a simmer and taste to see if you want to add more salt or pepper to taste.

 - Reduce heat to low and add your pasta to the sauce, with the reserved pasta water and parmesan cheese.
-Mix to combine.
+Gently toss to combine.

-- Top with more fresh parmesan, basil and lemon zest.
+- Top with more fresh parmesan, basil and lemon zest if desired.

 - Enjoy right away!